Catan, Pandemic and more: Cyber Monday deals on tabletop strategy games

 A Game of Thrones: Catan, $56 (save $24)Catan GmbH

-If you missed out on Black Friday deals for the original Catan, check out this offshoot of the popular exploration, settlement and trade game.
+If you want something a little different than the original Catan, check out this offshoot of the popular exploration, settlement and trade game.
 Like chocolate and peanut butter (at least according to the old TV commercials), GoT and Catan seem like they'd go together well.

 Detective: A Modern Crime Board Game, $27 (save $23)Portal Games